-On January 23, 2017, the Company completed the acquisition of all issued and outstanding common shares of Enterprise Registry Solutions Ltd. ("ERS").
+On January 23, 2017, the Company acquired all of issued and outstanding common shares of Enterprise Registry Solutions Ltd. ("ERS").
 Headquartered in Dublin, Ireland, ERS is a provider of registry technology solutions and expertise, specializing in the implementation and support of systems related to the corporate registry domain.
 Its registry solutions support registries in Europe, North America and Asia.
 This acquisition enhances ISC's core registry offering by adding leading registry technology solutions and consultancy services.
 The Company completed the transaction with \$14.3 million1 of the purchase price paid on closing of the transaction and up to €5.0 million in additional consideration contingent on the retention of existing leadership and realization of future business (see Note 20).

-The Company also owns 30.1 per cent of Dye & Durham Corporation ("Dye & Durham"), through its wholly owned subsidiary, ISC Enterprises Inc. ("ISC Ent").
-Dye & Durham is a comprehensive supplier of worldwide registry and legal support services in Canada with its head office based in New Westminster, BC (see Note 11).
+At September 30, 2017, the Company also owned 30.1 per cent of Dye & Durham Corporation ("Dye & Durham"), through its wholly owned subsidiary, ISC Enterprises Inc. ("ISC Ent").
+Dye & Durham is a comprehensive supplier of worldwide registry and legal support services in Canada with its head office based in Vancouver, BC.
+On October 5, 2017, the Company sold its 30.1 per cent ownership stake in Dye & Durham for \$25.0 million cash (see Notes 11 and 23).